brucek/trolly/README.md

 ###Help!
 It doesn't work on Windows!
 What do I do?
 Just take a cup of coffee and relax.
 It works!

+###Is this boilerplate production ready?
+Yes, for small applications.
+For larger applications you need to customize this after your own needs.
+Example setting up Babel to work with React, adding express etc.

 ## License
 MIT © [Kenny Flashlight](https://github.com/kflash)